toeverything/OctoBase/apps/handbook/src/quick_start.md

 # Quick Start

-In this quick start, you install the JWST docker and JWST container that gets you jwst server access to your jwst integration.
+In this quick start, you install the JWST docker and JWST container that gets you JWST server access to your JWST integration.

 ## What you learn